-An internal audit was requested by the county's Executive Office to assess the level of TOT compliance.
-A Memo to the Supervisors from Rich Colwell (Chief Assistant C.E.O.), dated May

-- 8, 2007, set the table for a series of amendments to the TOT code.
+An internal audit was requested by the county's Executive Office to assess the level of compliance with the county's Transient Occupancy Tax.
+A Memo to the Supervisors from Rich Colwell (Chief Assistant C.E.O.), dated May 8, 2007, set the table for a series of amendments to the TOT code.
 It said, "...the Auditor-Controller made recommendations to update certain areas of the Ordinance that were not clearly defined."
-3 sections of the county's Code (Article 4.16) were revised (italics reflects 2007 amendments).
-Of these, how 'rent' was to be defined has been subject to the greatest debate: - (1) Section 4.16.020 "Definitions" was amended to read, "'Rent' means the consideration charged, whether or not received, for the occupancy of space in a hotel valued in money, whether to be received in money, goods, labor or otherwise, including all receipts, cash, credits, property and services of any kind or nature without any deduction therefrom whatsoever.
-Rent does not include any additional items included in a special package rate, such as ski passes, or other recreational or other activity or additional service, as long as the operator separately states the rent and tax from other amounts on all receipts and books of record.
-If additional benefits or services are not stated separately as indicated above, the entire amount shall be presumed to be rent." - (2) Section 4.16.070 "Reports and Remittances" was amended regarding Postal Service delivery verification. - (3) Section 4.16.100 was amended to read, "(f)or purposes of determining the liability of any operator failing or refusing to file a return, there shall be a rebuttable presumption that the liability is the same as in the maximum liability guarter for the previous fiscal year."
+3 sections of the county's Code (Article 4.16) were revised (italics reflects 2007 amendments):

+(1) Section 4.16.020 "Definitions" was amended to read, " 'Rent' means the consideration charged, whether or not received, for the occupancy of space in a hotel valued in money, whether to be received in money, goods, labor or otherwise, including all receipts, cash, credits, property and services of any kind or nature without any deduction therefrom whatsoever.
+Rent does not include any additional items included in a special package rate, such as ski passes, or other recreational or other activity or additional service, as long as pages = 6 the operator separately states the rent and tax from other amounts on all receipts and books of record.
+If additional benefits or services are not stated separately as indicated above, the entire amount shall be presumed to be rent."

+- (2) Section 4.16.070 "Reports and Remittances" was amended to read, "C. For the purposes of this section, 'on or before' shall be interpreted as (1) hand delivery; or (2) postal delivery of a properly stamped and addressed envelope containing the return and full amount of the tax to the United States Postal Service.
+Delivery to the Postal Service must be verified by the cancellation by the Postal Service showing a postmark date no later than midnight on the day the tax is due.
+If the due date of the tax falls on a Sunday the tax due date shall be the next business day (excluding federal holidays.)
+Private postal meter strips and dates shall not be considered evidence of delivery to the United States Postal Service." - (3) Section 4.16.100 "Determination of tax by tax administrator upon failure of operator to collect and report tax -- Notice and Hearing" was amended to read, "B. For purposes of determining the liability of any operator failing or refusing to file a return, there shall be a rebuttable presumption that the liability is the same as in the maximum liability quarter for the previous fiscal year."

+The amendments were adopted on May 22, 2007, going into effect 30 days later.
 These amendments to "clarify" the TOT ordinance only became operational in mid-year of 2007.
 It is concerning to hear from members that the county is attempting to impose the "maximum liability" presumption for "underreporting" in previous years based upon this recently "clarified" definition.
-To retroactively apply this new found (or newly articulated) clarity in the code to past practices seems ill-advised.
+To retroactively apply this new found (or newly articulated) clarity in the code to past practices seems ill-conceived.